Spiritdude/ZIM/README.md

-      --library=<z1>,<z2>,...    define a library of multiple zim files for 'server' operation (experimental) --port=<p>        set port for server (default: 8080) --ip=<ip>         set address to bind server (default: 0.0.0.0)
+      --library=<z1>,<z2>,...    define a library of multiple zim files for 'server' operation (experimental) --port=<p>        set port for server (default: 8080) --ip=<ip>         set address to bind server (default: 0.0.0.0) --conf=<c1>,<c2>,...       define a set of configuration files, default ./zim.conf is considered zim.conf is a JSON, and may define all '--[setting]'

    commands:
       info              show info of zim file